shivshankardayal/full-website/books/algebra/source/ratio.rst

 Ratio
 *****
+In his book *Elements of Algebra*, Euler says that anything we can increase or decrase is *magnitude* or *quantity*.

-We will study ratios in this chapter.
+We will study ratios of quantities in this chapter.
 Many of you might already be knowing about ratios from earlier classes.
 A ratio is nothing but a comparison between two quantities of same kine.
 For example, 4 balls vs 7 balls or 12 shoes vs 8 shoes.

 A ratio beween two qualtities :math:`Q1` and :math:`Q2` is written as :math:`Q1:Q2` most of the time. :math:`Q1` or the first term is called the